How can I troubleshoot the 404 "NoSuchKey" error from Amazon S3?

 Last updated: 2019-12-17

 My users are trying to access objects in my Amazon Simple Storage Service (Amazon S3) bucket.
 However, Amazon S3 is returning the 404 "NoSuchKey" error.
 How can I troubleshoot this error?

 Amazon S3 generally returns 404 errors if the requested object is missing from the bucket.
 Before users make GET or HEAD requests for an object, be sure that the object is created and is available in the bucket.
 To check if an object is available in a bucket, you can review the contents of the bucket from the Amazon S3 console.
-Or, you can run the head-object AWS Command Line Interface (AWS CLI) command:
+Or, you can run the head-object command using the AWS Command Line Interface (AWS CLI):

 aws s3api head-object --bucket awsexamplebucket --key object.jpg

-If the requested object is available in the bucket and users are still getting the 404 NoSuchKey error from Amazon S3, check the following:
+If the requested object was available in the bucket for some time and users are still getting the 404 NoSuchKey error from Amazon S3, then check the following:

 - Confirm that the request matches the object name exactly, including the capitalization of the object name.
 Requests for S3 objects are case sensitive.
 For example, if an object is named myimage.jpg, but Myimage.jpg is requested, then requester receives a 404 NoSuchKey error.